 “The canons of ethics and propriety for the legal profession totally taboo conduct by way of soliciting, advertising, scrambling and other obnoxious practices, subtle or clumsiness, for the betterment of the legal business.
-The Law is not a trade, briefs no merchandise and to the heaven of commercial competition or procurement should not vulgarize the legal profession.”
+The Law is not a trade, briefs no merchandise and to the heaven of commercial competition or procurement should not vulgarize the legal profession.” – Justice Krishna Iyer

 In India advertising in the legal profession is prohibited.
-Even if a lawyer argues a case splendidly in the Court of Law, the newspaper may report the issue but lawyers name in the news will be frowned upon.
+Even if a lawyer argues a case splendidly in the Court of Law, the newspaper may report the issue but the lawyer’s name in the news will be frowned upon.
 As Lloyd Pearson, a London-based Legal Directories Consultant states that India has most of the lawyers in the world, yet we know little about Indian Firms; everyone would be better served if we knew more about the Indian legal market.
-A person buying a car has more information and research resources than the person handling over litigation to a lawyer.
+A person buying a car has more information and research resources than the person handling litigation to a lawyer.

 Advertisements have an adverse effect on legal professionalism.
 This can lead to very real harm, as a lack of professionalism can undermine a lawyer’s sense of dignity and self-worth.
-Other reasons include the misleading nature of advertisement and the loss of quality in services.
+Other reasons include the misleading nature of the advertisement and the loss of quality in services.
 Justice Krishna Iyer, in the case of Bar Council of Maharashtra v.
 M.V.
 Dadholkar, stated that “the canon of ethics and propriety for the legal profession totally taboo conduct by way of soliciting, advertising, scrambling and other obnoxious practices, subtle or clumsiness, for the betterment of the legal business.
 The law is not a trade, briefs no merchandise and to the heaven of commercial competition or procurement should not vulgarize the legal profession”.

-This perception about the prohibition stems from the very fact that the legal profession is considered as a noble profession.
-The prohibition was relaxed in the year 2008, when the Bar Council of India passed a resolution to the effect that lawyers and the law firms were allowed to have their website with their contact information, qualification, and the area of specialization, until then, there was a blanket ban on the advertising.
+This perception about the prohibition stems from the very fact that the legal profession is considered a noble profession.
+The prohibition was relaxed in the year 2008 when the Bar Council of India passed a resolution to the effect that lawyers and the law firms were allowed to have their website with their contact information, qualification, and the area of specialization, until then, there was a blanket ban on the advertising.

-Notwithstanding the prohibition on advertising by legal professionals in India, many lawyers do advertise through visiting cards, seminars and felicitation ceremonies, issuing circular letters or election manifestoes with name, address, and profession printed on it.
+Notwithstanding the prohibition on advertising by legal professionals in India, many lawyers do advertise through visiting cards, seminars and felicitation ceremonies, issuing circular letters or election manifestoes with name, address, and profession printed on them.
 Albeit, activities by lawyers attract the BCI rules and are in contravention of them, yet the loopholes in implementation always let them go unnoticed.